36th Virgin Islands Legislature

 The 36th Virgin Islands Legislature is the current meeting of the Legislature of the Virgin Islands.
-It convened in Charlotte Amalie on January 13, 2025 and adjourns on December 31, 2026.
+It convened in Charlotte Amalie on January 13, 2025 and adjourns on December 31, 2026, during the final two years of Albert Bryan’s governorship.

-In the 2024 elections, the Democratic Party of the Virgin Islands retained their majority, securing two open seats which were held by Senators Donna Frett-Gregory and Javan James who did not seek reelection.
-The Democratic Party of the Virgin Islands gained one seat from Senator Samuel Carrion, who lost reelection.
+In the 2024 elections, the Democratic Party of the Virgin Islands retained their majority, securing two open seats which were held by Senators Donna Frett-Gregory and Javan James who did not seek another term.
+The Democratic Party gained one seat from Independent Senator Samuel Carrion of St. Croix, who lost reelection.